Semiclassical transport in two-dimensional Dirac materials with spatially variable tilt: Introduction

 Viewing the tilt in this way has far reaching consequences~\cite{Landau1980}.
-The fact that "tilt" deformation of the Dirac dispersion can be encoded as a deformation of the Minkowski spacetime in a more precise language can be attributed to "frame field" (vierbien).
+The fact that "tilt" deformation of the Dirac dispersion can be encoded as a deformation of the Minkowski spacetime in a more precise language can be attributed to "frame field" (vierbein).
 Therefore tilting of the Dirac cone is a solid-state way of attaching vierbein fields to Dirac fermions~\cite{Yepez2011}.
-Hence the ability to design spatially non-uniform tilt will be tantamount to designing (curved) spacetime geometry for the electrons moving in such materials.
-As such, the curvature of such a synthetic spacetime arises from the electrical forces and peculiar arrangements of atoms and orbitals as opposed to weak gravitational fields.
+Hence the ability to design spatially non-uniform tilt will be tantamount to designing frame fields that are not constant in space or spacetime -- similar to basis vectors on the sphere that vary from point to point --.
+In this way one obtaines a (curved) spacetime geometry for the electrons moving in such materials.
+As such, the curvature of the synthetic spacetime arises from the electrical forces and peculiar arrangements of atoms and orbitals.
+One can envisage that this can provide much stronger curvature effects than the actual (weak) gravitational fields.
 Given that the entire band structure is a result of Coulomb interaction between the electron and ions, the existence of frame fields in this context is quite non-trivial and can be considered as a paradigm for the geometric formulation of electrical forces.
 In fact the other side of this analogy is known as gravitomagnetic effects~\cite{ryder2009introduction}, according to which certain aspects of gravitational forces formally resemble the electromagnetic forces.
-But what concerns us in the case of tilted Dirac/Weyl cone materials is that the electric forces look like "gravitational" forces in the sense that they can be encoded into a spacetime geometry (metric).
+But what concerns us in the case of tilted Dirac/Weyl cone materials is the fact (at least some parts of) the Coulomb forces may look like "gravitational" forces in the sense that they can be encoded into a spacetime geometry (metric).
 The availability of such a (synthetic) curved spacetime in quantum materials~\cite{Tohid2019,farajollahpour2020synthetic} with tilted Dirac cone, and the promising possibilities to control the location~\cite{Nilforoushan2021} of the Dirac node and its tilting~\cite{Yekta2023} by atomic manipulations, invites us to revisit basic solid state phenomena in an arbitrary spacetime background.